2017 RANKING & REVIEWS

 Barclays – 2nd Biggest UK Bank

-Founded over 320 years ago, Barclays has expanded over the years and now has an extensive global presence in Europe, the Americas, Africa, and Asia.
+Founded over 320 years ago, Barclays has expanded over the years.
+This UK bank now has an extensive global presence in Europe, the Americas, Africa, and Asia.

-During the bank’s 320+ years of history, Barclays has only had two head offices.
-One of which is located at 54 Lombard Street in London and the other at 1 Churchill Place in Canary Wharf; each are located in one of the UK’s two main financial districts.
+During this UK bank’s over 320 years history, Barclays has only had two head offices.
+One of which is located at 54 Lombard Street in London and the other at 1 Churchill Place in Canary Wharf.
+Each are located in one of the UK’s two main financial districts.